cholu6768/Idea-6-Automotors/README.md

-# idea6 - PROJECT: AUTOMOTIVE SERVICE "AUTO MOTORS
+# idea6 - Project: Automotive Service "Auto Motors"

 Colombian company with franchises.
 Offers services and products such as oil change, filter change change of oil, change of filters, sale of tires, rims, among others.